AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ## Other Visual Settings

+This section describes how to adjust some visual settings that are not essential but can be quite useful.

 ### Prefix and Postfix

-Use {api:anychart.core.ui.Tooltip#valuePrefix}valuePrefix(){api} and {api:anychart.core.ui.Tooltip#valuePostfix}valuePostfix(){api} methods to add symbols or the whole words before/after tooltip content.
+Use {api:anychart.core.ui.Tooltip#valuePrefix}valuePrefix(){api} and {api:anychart.core.ui.Tooltip#valuePostfix}valuePostfix(){api} methods to add symbols, whole words or anything before/after tooltip content.
 These methods can be used to set dollar symbol as prefix ($) or degrees fahrenheit as postfix (°F).

 {sample}CS\_Tooltip\_11{sample}

 ### Background

 Tooltip background appearance can be controlled using {api:anychart.core.ui.Tooltip#background}background(){api} method.
-More information about adjusting backgrounds can be found in [Background tutorial](../Appearance_Settings/Background).
+More information about adjusting background can be found in [Background tutorial](../Appearance_Settings/Background).

 ```
 var background = chart.tooltip().background();